 If we’re always looking to improve — and it’s my opinion that we should — we should seek to learn more.

 Some people say make your strengths stronger; some say shore up your weaknesses.
-I say it doesn't matter.
+I say it doesn’t matter.
 Be curious.
 Learn new things.
 If you come across something unexpected you enjoy, go deeper.
 Use your library.
 Spend some time on YouTube.
-Sign up for
+Sign up for The Great Courses Plus or Udemy or get yourself enrolled in some MOOCs.

 Get smarter, get better.